Skip to main content

 3. We will focus on creating a workplace where people with disabilities can play an active role.
 Each of our business teams will appoint a member who will assist employees with disabilities to provide necessary support suited for the level of disability.

 4. We aim at creating a workplace where employees of all fields, all levels, with various origins can work with no discrimination and maximize their abilities to the fullest extent.
-To this end, we will carry out D&I workshops, including understanding people with disabilities.
+To this end, we will carry out DEI workshops, including understanding people with disabilities.

 5. We will proactively announce that the Sompo Group is driving the job creation for people with disabilities.